If you’re someone interested in online education and learning, the chances are that you’ve come across MasterClass lately.

 I would like to see online education evolve in the direction of bringing students closer together with incredible instructors.
 I think we can make learning more social and collaborative.

 Having said this, I think it’s difficult to find a better value for money offering than what MasterClass offers.
+The videos are incredibly well-produced and the interface is designed for creative minds.
+It’s inspiring and educational.

 If you’re new to learning online and want to quickly get started, they could be a great option for you.